diffix/reference/docs/led-issues.md

 The solution is to add a new type of noise layer that is used whenever a condition is determined to be LE.
 We'll call it the LE noise layer.
 The LE noise layer is applied to every condition.

-### LE noise layers without AIDVs (fail)

-Assume that the LE noise layer is seeded as follows:
+The LE noise layer is seeded as follows:

 `[static_condition_materials, LE_static_condition_materials]`